 The CDC estimated around 16 million people in the United States are affected by depression to varying degrees.
 The worst part about it is that around half of them do not do anything about it.
 Some people are now turning to kratom for depression, some with significant subjective results.

 Depression, or depressive disorder, is a mental health condition characterized by a persistent feeling of sadness and apathy and a loss of interest in many of the things that most people consider pleasant.
 Many of those who suffer from it may also find themselves missing out or falling behind on life.
-The worst part is it feels like nobody out there could relate.
+Can kratom really help?

 Kratom is comprised of over 40 chemical compounds called alkaloids, each having different effects on the body.
 Two two alkaloids of kratom leaves, and the most well-known, are mitragynine and 7-hydroxymitragynine.
 These are the two biggest contributors to kratom’s activity as an analgesic and the leaf’s status as a partial opioid receptor agonist.

 They are indole alkaloids, which interact with serotonin and dopamine – two neurotransmitters (brain chemicals) in the body that are responsible for pleasure and satiety.
 The plant has been used to help with conditions like depression throughout history in Southeast Asia for this reason.